|

 The video below (sponsored by The Herald News) will give you a good sense of if you want to visit the Wampanoag Homesite and/or Plimoth Plantation.
 The first part of the video is at the Wampanoag Homesite, where they dress the part but, unlike Plimoth Plantation, speak as themselves (often with a fab sense of humor as you'll see here).

-And, although the truth of its history is sometimes questioned, you'll probably want to visit Plymouth Rock just to be able to say you've been there!
-Warning though: the rock is smaller than most people expect, partly due to mishaps that occured as those who loved it tried to "preserve" it (oops, we broke it!).
+And, although the truth of its history is sometimes questioned, you’ll probably want to visit Plymouth Rock just to be able to say you’ve been there!
+Warning though: the rock is smaller than most people expect, partly due to mishaps that occurred as those who loved it tried to “preserve” it.

 While New York City is not traditionally thought of as a Boston day trip, it can certainly be done if you have the right motivation.